daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-06-15-Hawaii-2023-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 ## Rearing embryos from 17 June spawning

 Cultures were checked frequently and were clean and healthy at 07:30.
-At 08:00 the cultures had some mortality and were goop-y.
+At 08:00 the cultures had some mortality and were goopey.
 This has been seen before - it seems that ~08:00 is the time when unfertilized eggs degrade and cause declines in culture quality.

 Ariana cleaned the cultures by removing the debris, wiping the surface with kimwipes, and bumping the embryos off the banjo filters.